alefyp/ggez/README.md

 _A single web application made with pure javascript, sass and html._

  The main idea was to redo a project I did when I started to study web development and contrast: what am I missing? what can I improve? but at the beginning, I didn't expect to put a lot of details in it.
-I worked on code I had almost a year ago and changed many others on the fly xD So... this is a **mix** of many little things I was curious to learn.
+I worked on code I had almost a year ago and changed things on the fly xD So... this is a **mix** of many little things I was curious to learn.

 ## I'm using...

-- Data and assets from Data Dragon.Thank you <a href="https://developer.riotgames.com/docs">rito pls</a> 👌🏻
+- Data and assets from Data Dragon.Thank you <a href="https://developer.riotgames.com">rito pls</a> 👌🏻
 - `webpack` and `webpack-dev-server`
 - Javascript ES6, no framworks | HTML5 | SASS
 - Firebase hosting: perfect for SPA 🙌🏻